 Calls in response to prior invitation.

 Honorably discharged members of the Armed Forces of the United States and veterans of any war who shall have obtained a license from the County Clerk of the County of Saratoga pursuant to the provisions of § 32 of the General Business Law of the State of New York.
-However, such persons must present the license issued by the County Clerk to the Town Clerk, who will issue a town license without payment of a license fee.
+However, such persons must present the license issued by the County Clerk to the Town Clerk, who will issue a Town license without payment of a license fee.
 Such persons shall otherwise be subject to the requirements of this chapter.

-This chapter shall not be construed to prevent route salesmen or other persons having established customers to whom they make periodic deliveries from calling upon such customers or from making calls upon prospective customers to solicit a request for future periodic route deliveries.
+This chapter shall not be construed to prevent route salesmen or other persons having established customers to whom they make periodic deliveries

-Charitable, religious, educational or civic organizations.
+Charitable, religious, educational or civic organizations, or political organizations.

 It shall be unlawful for any person within the corporate limits of the Town of Clifton Park to act as a vendor, hawker, peddler or solicitor, as herein defined, without first having obtained and paid for, and having in force and effect, a license therefor.